awsdocs/alexa-for-business-administration-guide/doc_source/install-gateway.md

 The gateway is available on the Alexa for Business console\.

+To install the Alexa for Business gateway, you need the following:
++ One of the following virtual or physical machines to run the Alexa for Business gateway:
+  + Windows Server 2008 or later
+  + Windows 7 desktop or later
+  + Linux server
++ A minimum of 1 GB available disk space\.
++ A minimum of 2 GB of RAM\.
++ Your locally deployed Alexa for Business gateway is allowed to make outbound HTTPS connections\.
+It also has local network access to control your Cisco TelePresence or Polycom Group Series endpoints\. \(Incoming external communication or inbound ports aren't required\.\)

 **To prepare for installation**

 1. Open the Alexa for Business console at [https://console\.aws\.amazon\.com/a4b/](https://console.aws.amazon.com/a4b/)\.